I have just read a great book written by Patrick Lencioni which provides an insight as to why teams fail to achieve great things.

 They also make higher quality decisions and stick to those decisions by eliminating politics and confusion among themselves and the people they lead.

-If you are part of and/or building a team, whether it be in business, sport or community organisation, this book is a must read.
+If you are part of and/or building a team, whether it be in business, sport or community organization, this book is a must read.
 I cannot recommend it highly enough